What is GDPR?

-OnePageCRM’s dedicated team are in the process of reviewing and expanding on existing policies ahead of GDPR.
-As a data controller and data processor, OnePageCRM understands its responsibilities and is working with our legal team to ensure we adhere to all the regulations and are taking the correct steps forward in implementation.
-We are actively working on the following steps:
+OnePageCRM’s dedicated team have reviewed and updated existing policies ahead of GDPR.
+As a data controller and data processor, OnePageCRM understands its responsibilities and worked with a dedicated Legal team to ensure we have correctly adhered to all the regulations and have taken the correct steps forward in implementation.
+We actively worked on the following steps:

-Reviewing personal data & policies - We’re in the process of reviewing all personal data stored within our application, expanding on our processes and policies that are currently in place and documenting everything that is necessary.
+Reviewed personal data & policies - We've reviewed all personal data stored within our application, expanded on our processes and policies that are currently in place and documented everything that is necessary.

-Right to be forgotten - We are implementing steps to fully erase personal details upon individual’s requests.
+Right to be forgotten - We implemented steps to fully erase personal details upon individual’s requests.

-Security and Data transferability - Data security is at the core of OnePageCRM and as we prepare for GDPR we will continue to ensure the data transfer to and from our server and other cloud applications will remain secure and protected from unauthorized access.
+Security and Data transferability - Data security is at the core of OnePageCRM and we will continue to ensure the data transfer to and from our server and other cloud applications will remain secure and protected from unauthorized access.